Modern Motor Oils for Modern Engines

 Low viscosity motor oils enable easier flow upon cold starts to quickly reach and lubricate engine parts and provide better fuel economy benefits compared to higher viscosity grades such as SAE 5W and SAE 10W viscosity grade motor oils – and doing so without any compromise in engine protection or performance.
 Pennzoil Platinum SAE 0W-20 is also suitable for SAE 5W-20 applications.

-Benefits of Low Viscosity Motor Oil made from Natural Gas
+Benefits of Low Viscosity Motor Oil made with Natural Gas

 In 2018, Pennzoil Platinum SAE 0W-16 Full Synthetic motor oil was introduced in North America and is recommended for use in all vehicles requiring SAE 0W-16 viscosity grade motor oils.
 This includes the Toyota Camry 2.5L and Honda Fit, to name a few.
 Pennzoil Platinum Full Synthetic SAE 0W-16 is engineered to provide better fuel economy1 and enable better performance with respect to oxidation stability, deposit control and wear protection than required by the toughest industry standards2.